DataDog/documentation/content/en/security_platform/cspm/findings.md

 Clicking on an individual finding that has **failed** to see details about the misconfigured resource, the rule description, its framework or industry benchmark mapping, and suggested remediation steps.

-{{< img src="security_platform/cspm/findings/signal.png" alt="An example of a Signal" style="width:80%;">}}
+{{< img src="security_platform/cspm/findings/signal.png" alt="An example of a signal" style="width:80%;">}}

-From the top of the side panel, you can configure a rule, or send a notification to your colleagues by email, Slack, Teams, Pagerduty, Servicenow, Jira, and webhooks.
+From the top of the side panel, you can configure a rule, or send a notification to your colleagues by email, Slack, Microsoft Teams, Pagerduty, Servicenow, Jira, and webhooks.

-The top portion of the finding side panel also displays key information about where the misconfiguration(s) are occurring: an individual resource, a service, or a cloud account.
+The top portion of the **Findings** side panel also displays key information about where misconfigurations are occurring: an individual resource, a service, or a cloud account.
 See all tags associated with this grouping so you can quickly find this area within your infrastructure for deeper inspection.
 It also highlights the relevant compliance controls associated with the rule, and when the signal was first triggered by a finding.

 Below is example message for a rule, including a description of misconfiguration and instructions for how to remediate the issue.

-{{< img src="security_platform/cspm/findings/message.png" alt="Failed signals in the side panel" style="width:80%;">}}
+{{< img src="security_platform/cspm/findings/message.png" alt="Message tab of the signals panel" style="width:80%;">}}

 The Findings tab displays all `evaluation:fail` resources that are triggering this signal.